robertnisipeanu/winkeymacros/KeyboardFilterDriverKMDF/README.md

 Common return status codes (you can get them from any of the below listed IOCTLs):
 - `STATUS_INVALID_BUFFER_SIZE` -> Input buffer or output buffer are too small
-- Any status returned by WdfRequestRetrieveInputBuffer, WdfRequestRetrieveOutputBuffer, WdfMemoryCopyToBuffer
+- Any status returned by `WdfRequestRetrieveInputBuffer`, `WdfRequestRetrieveOutputBuffer`, `WdfMemoryCopyToBuffer`

 ### IOCTL_KEYBOARDFILTER_GETKEYBOARDSLENGTH
 Input: